cristianfrasineanu/delite/README.md

 -l | Adjustment level given as a percentage (default is 50%) -o | Output preview file as a result of the adjustment (default is out.bmp)

+The resulting pixel data will also be written to a separate binary file, named `altered.bin`, in the current directory.

 Example:
 Detect overexposed pixels by turning the first 50 pixels which have the highest value black: